-Share buy-back resolution
+Share buy-back (Resolution 13)

-In addition to the usual share buy-back resolution, we are again proposing an additional share buy-back resolution to allow the Company to make off-market purchases on The Stock Exchange of Hong Kong Limited.
-Having the ability to run a share buy-back in Hong Kong will allow us to access more of the HSBC trading volume and should help to quicken the completion of our share buy-back programmes.
+In addition to the usual share buy-back resolution for purchases in the UK, we are again proposing an additional share buy-back resolution to allow the Company to make off-market purchases on The Stock Exchange of Hong Kong Limited.
+Having the ability to also run a share buy-back in Hong Kong will allow us to access more of the HSBC trading volume and should help to quicken the completion of our share buy-back programmes.

-Shareholder requisitioned resolution

-- Midland Clawback Campaign
+Shareholder requisitioned resolution - Midland Clawback Campaign (Resolution 17)

 We have received notice of a shareholder requisitioned resolution pursuant to Section 338 of the UK Companies Act 2006 from the Midland Clawback Campaign.
-This resolution is incorporated as Resolution 16 in the Notice of AGM.
-The resolution and supporting statement (which is set out in Appendix 3 on page 26) should be read together.
+This resolution is incorporated as Resolution 17 in the Notice of AGM.
+The resolution and supporting statement (which is set out in Appendix 3 on page 31) should be read together.

-Your Board recommends that you vote AGAINST this resolution for the reasons set out in Appendix 4 on pages 27 to 28.
+Your Board recommends that you vote AGAINST this resolution for the reasons set out in Appendix 4 on page 32.